ValKmjolnir/Nasal-Interpreter/README.md

 Because it takes more than 1.5s to count i from 0 to 4000000-1.This is not efficient at all!

 2021/1/23 update: Now it can count from 0 to 4000000-1 in 1.5s.

+## Version 6.0

+Use loadg loadl callg calll mcallg mcalll to avoid branches.

+Delete type vm_scop.

+Use const vm_num to avoid frequently new & delete.

+Change garbage collector from reference-counting to mark-sweep.

+Vapp and newf operand use .num to reduce the size of exec_code.

+2021/4/3 update: Now it can count from 0 to 4000000-1 in 0.8s.

 # How to Use Nasal to Program